carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 kind: CopyConfig
 strategy: SingleRepository
 overrides:
-  - source:
+  - imageRepo: public-reg.io/simple-app
-      matchRegistryRepo:
-        registry: public-reg.io
-        repository: simple-app
     destination: my.private-registry.io/myname/simple-app
-  - source:
-      matchExact: public-reg.io/exact-app@sha256:aaaaaaa
+  - image: public-reg.io/exact-app@sha256:aaaaaaa
     destination: my.private-registry.io/myname/exact-app
 ```

 Fields:

+- `apiVersion` (required; string) Version of this configuration.
-- `kind` Type of configuration, this value should always be `CopyConfig`.
-Used to allow `imgpkg` to understand what type
+- `kind` (required; `CopyConfig`) Type of configuration, this value should always be `CopyConfig`.
+Used to
-  of configuration this document is defining
+  allow `imgpkg` to understand what type of configuration this document is defining
-- `strategy` This field will contain the Strategy that will be used by `imgpkg` the default value is `SingleRepository`.
+- `strategy` (required; `SingleRepository|MaintainOriginRepository`) This field will contain the Strategy that will be
-  Check the [Copy Strategies section](#copy-strategies) for more information.
+  used by `imgpkg` the default value is `SingleRepository`.
+Check the [Copy Strategies section](#copy-strategies) for
+  more information.
-- `overrides` This is a list of overrides for the `strategy`.
-In this list, the user can define specific behavior for a
+- `overrides` (optional; array of overrides) This is a list of overrides for the `strategy`.
+In this list, the user can
-  particular set of OCI Images.
-Check the [Overrides section](#overrides) for more information on overrides.
+  define specific behavior for a particular set of OCI Images.
+Check the [Overrides section](#overrides) for more
+  information on overrides.
+- `mappingFunctionYttStar` (optional; `ytt` starlark function) This field contains an implementation of a `ytt` starlark
+  function that will be responsible for creating a map between the OCI Images and the new locations

+**Note:** `overrides` and `mappingFunctionYttStar` cannot be present at the same time in a configuration.

 #### Copy Strategies